O-Karlsson/O-karlsson.github.io/CV.md

 - Contributed to research in historical demography, studying socioeconomic disparities in child mortality in 19th century Sweden.
 - Prepared data from a unique historical economic and demographic database, containing all vital events and occupations within a region in southern Sweden.
 - Conducted survival analyses.
-- Contributed to writing of a journal article.
+- Contributed to writing a journal article.
 <hr class="thin">

 <hr class="thick">